openearth/eo-river/README.rst

 PyInstaller
 -----------

 To build exe on Windows, we use PyInstaller.
 Unfortunately, with the latest version of Anaconda it generates relatively large file (~280Mb) dut to MKL libraries.
-The following workaround is used to avoid this: https://stackoverflow.com/questions/43886822/pyinstaller-with-pandas-creates-over-500-mb-exe/48846546#48846546.
 This should not be too critical as we do not require a very high performance.

 First, run the following (one time only):

   conda create -n exe python=3

   activate exe

-  pip install pandas pyinstaller pypiwin32 Click hydroengine geojson echo hiddenimports = ['pandas._libs.tslibs.timedeltas'] > %CONDA_PREFIX%\Lib\site-packages\PyInstaller\hooks\hook-pandas.py
+  pip install pandas pyinstaller pypiwin32 Click hydroengine geojson

+  echo hiddenimports = ['pandas._libs.tslibs.timedeltas'] > %CONDA_PREFIX%\Lib\site-packages\PyInstaller\hooks\hook-pandas.py

 Then, the following command builds a new exe in EXE build\exe\dist\ directory: